EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/05_ETF_trading/brokerage_account.md

     image:
 ---

-{{% callout note %}}
-## 💡Take Away
-- No access to the market without a securities account: As an ETF investor, you need a brokerage account to trade ETFs or set up savings plans.

-- Banks and other financial institutions offer (online) brokerage accounts.
-Setting one up is quick and easy—you just need to verify your identity via video.

-- These fees apply: account management fees (ongoing) and transaction costs (per order).
-Providers differ significantly in these costs.

-- ETF lump-sum investment or savings plan?
-The product offerings vary by provider, so you should choose the one that best fits your investment strategy.

-- Trading via desktop or smartphone?
-Some neobrokers are only accessible via smartphone.
-This can be convenient but may also limit your options.

-{{% /callout %}}

 ## Why an ETF Investor Needs a Securities Account

-A securities account, or simply a "**Depot**," is an account used to store securities.
+A securities account, or simply a "**Depot**" (in German), is an account used to store securities.
 "Depot" comes from French and means storage.

 - In your securities account, you can store ETFs, index funds, stocks, bonds, or derivatives.